drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 {{< figure src="hello-world-from-debug-deleted.png" alt="Message Count" width="70%" >}}

 ## Reflection
-In completing the tutorial, using no custom code and a minimal amount of configuration information, you were able to write queries that automatically detect changes in a database and dynamically distribute a custom representation of those changes to downstream consumers for further processing or integration into a broader solution.
-Although the data and queries in the tutorial where trivial, the process is exactly the same for richer and more complex scenarios, only the Continuous Query increases in complexity and this depends totally on what you are trying to achieve.
+In completing the tutorial, you were able to answer questions like "Which people have sent the message `Hello World`" and "How many times has each unique message been sent" using Continuous Queries to detect changes in a PostgreSQL database and distribute those changes to Reactions for further processing or integration into a broader solution.
+You did this with no custom code and a minimal amount of configuration information.

+Although the data and queries in the tutorial where trivial, the process is exactly the same for richer and more complex scenarios, only the Continuous Query increases in complexity and this depends totally on what question you are trying to answer.

 Without Drasi, to achieve what you just did in the tutorial, you would need to write code to process change logs or periodically poll the database for changes.
 You would also need to maintain your own state to track which data had changed and to calculate the aggregates across the changing data.
 And you would need to implement unique solutions for each type of source you wanted to support.

 Hopefully, from this simple tutorial you can see the efficiencies and time saving Drasi offers, and the opportunities it presents for improving and simplifying the ability to detect and react to change in dynamic system as well as its ability to power solutions that are more dynamic and responsive.

 ## Next Steps...
 As with many new technologies, the challenge to getting started with Drasi can be less about how to use it, and more about understanding **why** and **when** to use it.
-Learning how to use Drasi **most effectively** involves understanding where Drasi replaces and simplifies the way you detect and react to change today, as well as how Drasi enables new ways to think about query-driven solutions that would not be possible today with significant development efforts.
+Learning how to use Drasi **most effectively** involves understanding where Drasi replaces and simplifies the way you detect and react to change today, as well as how Drasi enables new ways to think about query-driven solutions that would not be possible today without significant development efforts.

 Once you understand the basics of Drasi, the following sections will help you master Drasi quickly so you can start using it to build more responsive solutions that detect and react to change:
 - The [Background](/solution-developer/background) section explores in more detail the problems Drasi was created to solve.
 This will be useful if you are looking for more context and trying to relate the benefits of Drasi to other alternatives for building solutions that detect and react to change.
 - The [Solution Design](/solution-developer/solution-design) section describes how to use Drasi most effectively in your solutions.
 It describes multiple ways to think about and apply the functionality provided by Continuous Queries and Reactions.
 Some are improved alternatives to existing patterns, while others are unique to Drasi.
 - The Drasi repo includes multiple [Sample Applications](/solution-developer/sample-apps/) that are fully functional solutions that demonstrate the use of Drasi in realistic scenarios.
 These sample apps contain working implementations of the patterns described in the [Solution Pattern](/solution-developer/solution-patterns) section.
-- The [Recipes](/solution-developer/recipes) section provides code-based solutions to common problems.
-These recipes will be useful as you start to implement Drasi in your solution and need quick answers to specific questions.
 - The [Troubleshooting](/solution-developer/troubleshooting) section provides guidance on how to investigate problems if they occur when you are creating the Sources, Continuous Queries, and Reactions that you will use as part of your solution.